idfive/Developer-Documentation/docs/back-end/drupal/drupal.md

  - Add other contrib modules as needed, but dont go overboard.

 ### Pantheon
 Pantheon is the prefered platform to spin up DEV sites.
 Since lots of times, pantheon is only the temporary home of projects while in development, we have not yet created a custom idfive upstream, though that is not out of the question.
-For pantheon based sites, we utilize [lando](https://docs.lando.dev/) for local development, and to help keep sites in sync between local/remote/etc. Utilize the following workflow, assuming you have been assigned to the idfive team on pantheon:
+For pantheon based sites, we utilize [lando](https://docs.lando.dev/) for local development, and to help keep sites in sync between local/remote/etc. Utilize the following workflow, assuming you have been assigned to the idfive team on pantheon.

+One issue with pantheon is that we dont get a true composer based workflow out of the box.
+ - Standard, non composer: This is a bit of a misnomer, as you can use composer to install modules and libraries, but they may be lost upon core updates/etc.
+ - Composer based: This is a little more tricky as there is currently not a "one click" solution for this, however, we have created some helper scripts below.

-#### Standard (via pantheon dashboard and lando)
+#### Standard, non composer (via pantheon dashboard and lando)

   - Create a new sandbox in pantheon.
 Be sure this is assigned to the idfive team, not your personal account, so all Devs may access.
   - Go ahead and set up that site on the DEV URL, ie install the site.